silentorb/marloth-story/design/twold/twold-plot.md

 * James struggles to find significant work
-* Drenodir speaks with James about finding work in the City of Orphans
+* Someone speaks with James about finding work in the City of Orphans
-* Siegfried spots James
-* Siegfried offers James a job
-* James starts working for Siegfried
-* James meets Deadwick
+* James finds work in the City of Orphans